-Merit University (MU) adheres strictly to a policy of complete academic freedom.
+Merit University adheres strictly to a policy of complete academic freedom.
 Instructors at MU are encouraged to present a variety of perspectives on their subjects.
-Students at MU are encouraged to think and to question, to challenge and to respond.
-Faculty and students at MU are free to examine all pertinent data, to question all ideas as presented, and to be guided by evidence.
+Students at MU are encouraged to think and to question, challenge, and respond.
+Faculty and students at MU are free to examine all pertinent data, question all ideas as presented, and be guided by evidence.